anatolyalexei/JayLabs.Owin.OAuthAuthorization.Sample/README.md

 Sample application, using an IIS Owin Host.

-The sample is a simple OWIN Web Api application running in a IIS Host.
+The sample is a simple OWIN Web Api application running in an IIS Host.
-It server a single file (index.html) that act's as a client.
+It serves a single file (index.html) that act's as a client.

 ### Azure AD
 - Add a client to your provider (ex Azure AD in this sample)
-- Configure the callback to yourhost/openid
+- Configure the callback to - yourhost/openid
 - Add the client and tenant to web.config

 ### Running the Sample